 Glenna Sharp, who went by the name Sue, had been renting Cabin 28 in the tiny community of Keddie, California since November of 1980.
 She lived there with her five children.
 The family had moved from Connecticut after Sue separated from her husband, James.
 Newly alone, and with five children to raise, Sue chose Keddie in part because her brother, Don, lived nearby.
 Finding a new support system would be important as she restarted her life, even if it meant renting a cabin in a rundown resort in a rural area.

-Glenna Sharp—who went by the name Sue—had been renting Cabin 28 in the tiny community of Keddie, California since November of 1980.
-She lived there with her five children.
-On the night of the murders, Sue was at home while her two youngest sons and one of their friends played in an adjacent room.
+Five months later, the Sharps had found a semblance of community in their new home, with the children having made friends amongst the other residents of the Keddie cabins.
+On the night of the murders, Sue was at home while her two youngest sons, Rick and Greg, and their friend Justin Smartt played in an adjacent room.
 Tina, Sue’s youngest daughter, returned home around 10 o’clock, after an evening of watching television with the neighbors in Cabin 27.

 The following morning, Sue’s oldest daughter Sheila came home after a night spent with friends.
 Upon entering, she discovered three bodies on the living room floor of Cabin 28.

 Sue, John, and Dana's bodies had been left, sprawled across the floor.
 A search of the premises revealed the trio of younger boys still in their room, alive and unharmed.
 With the help of neighbors, Sheila removed the three children.
 The final member of the Sharp family, 12-year-old daughter Tina, was nowhere to be found.